Weaverville Joss House State Historic Park: Current temple

 Each year, to celebrate the Chinese New Year, a lion dance is performed.
-The dance is also performed on every Fourth of July weekend.

 The interior of the temple remains the same as it looked when it was built, although safety railings and electric lights have been added.
-On the grounds, there is a recently added parking lot, visitor's center, and reflecting pool.
-Worship is still practiced at the temple but to preserve the exterior of the temple grounds, no incense burning is permitted.
+On the grounds, there is a recently added parking lot, visitor center, and reflecting pool.
+Worship is still practiced at the temple.

 The temple is located at the southwest corner of Main Street (California State Route 299) and Oregon Street in Weaverville.